hikemalliday/p99wiki-scraper/README.md

 I will eventually use the database for future projects.
 Soon I will also do a complete scrape / db creation of the Items pages as well.
-The scrape takes quite a awhile to conplete.
+The scrape takes quite awhile to conplete.
 A couple senior dev friends of mine gave me ideas about multi-threading, thread-pooling, and such to dramatically speed up the scrape time.
 I will likely make a version 2 of this program in order to learn these concepts.